AdobeDocs/commerce-admin.en/help/getting-started/adobe-ims-config.md

 * Get Adobe Org ID from the [Adobe Admin Console](https://adminconsole.adobe.com/)
 * Generate a new project, IMS API keys, and secret from the [Adobe Developer Console](https://developer.adobe.com/)
-* Enable the `AdminAdobeIms` module
+* Configure Adobe Commerce users in the Adobe Admin Console
-* Configure Adobe Commerce users in the Adobe Admin Console.
+* Enable the `AdminAdobeIms` module.

 A successful integration requires that all Adobe Commerce users have Admin user accounts with the same name and primary email address.
 If a matching Admin user account does not exist, a user with the required permissions (typically assigned the Administrator role) must manually [create the Admin user account](../systems/permissions-users-all.md#create-a-user) with the same name and email.